Google recently announced plans to upgrade their Chrome browser with Brotli, a much faster compression algorithm.

 HTTPS migration check list

-Migrating to HTTPS can be a hefty project.
+Migrating to HTTPS can be a hefty project, and requires an experienced web development team to implement.
 In addition to the inclusion of the SSL (Secure Socket Layer), a complete migration includes:

 - 301 redirects for any expiring HTTP URLs to HTTPS